ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 ```

 should have produced your very first error message! 🎉

-If you weren't typing out every expression, then you're doing this wrong.
-If you're just _reading_, you won't be successful at learning programming; you have to _do_ in order to build up some muscle memory. _Practice is crucial._ In fact, not only should you be typing the things I ask you to type, but you should also be trying out random other things that occur to you.
-(E.g., "What if I tried `"Mississippi".length.even?`)

 Error messages can look scary, but **one of the most important skills you have to develop** when learning to program **is to not panic** when you see them.
 Slow down, **read the error message**, and see if you can make any sense of it at all.
 Over time, you will find that they are _very_ helpful (and you will miss them if something goes wrong silently).